Universal Entanglement Revival of Topological Origin: Methods

-where $\{k_i\}_{i=1}^m$ is an unordered set of indexes (with $k_i >0$).
-We see from Eq.~(\ref{Eq:rho}) that the probabilities $P_\alpha$ of the eigenstates hosting $m-1$ particles with negative energy (and one particle in the $\hat C_0$ mode) are all equal.
-For those states we can simply set $P_\alpha =P_m$.
+where $\{k_i\}_{i=1}^m$ is an unordered set of mode indices (with $k_i >0$).
+We see from Eq.~(\ref{Eq:rho}) that the probabilities $P_\alpha$ for the many-body eigenstates $\alpha$ to host $m-1$ particles at negative energies (and one particle in the $\hat{c}_0$ mode) are all equal.
+For those states, we can simply set $P_\alpha =P_m$.

 So far, we have justified the semiclassical approximation in the large-coupling limit $g_1,g_2 \gg \Gamma$.
 However, the above description is more general, and allows us to compute the dynamics deep in the topological phase ($g_1 \ll g_2$), when $g_1$ can become comparable to $\Gamma$.
-In this limit, the energy differences between the eigenstates with the same $m$ appearing in Eq.~(\ref{Eq:rho}) are of order $g_1$, thus the corresponding coherences would not oscillate on a fast timescale.
-Fortunately, however, the dissipative evolution does not generate such coherences, as can be checked by applying the full master equation, Eq.~(\ref{Paper::eq:master}), to a generic eigenstate $|E_\alpha \rangle\langle E_\alpha|$.
-This is due to a destructive cancellation of amplitudes, which follows from the orthogonality of the eigenmodes.
-In particular, $\sum_{i=1}^{(L-1)/2}B_{ki}B_{k'i}=0$ when $k\neq k'$.
-The semiclassical approximation is still not exact, as the full dynamics generates some coherence between eigenstates with large energy differences, of order $g_2$.
-Thus, it is still necessary to satisfy the condition $g_2 \gg \Gamma$.
+In this limit, the energy differences between the eigenstates with the same $m$ appearing in Eq.~(\ref{Eq:rho}) are of order of $g_1$, thus the corresponding coherent phase factors would not oscillate on a fast timescale.
+Fortunately, however, the dissipative evolution does not generate such coherence, as can be checked by applying the full master equation, Eq.~(\ref{Paper::eq:master}), to a generic eigenstate $|E_\alpha \rangle\langle E_\alpha|$.
+This is due to a destructive interference of amplitudes, which follows from the orthogonality of the normal modes; i.e., Eqs.~\eqref{Paper::eq:B:orthogonality} and \eqref{Paper::eq:A:orthogonality}.
+Nevertheless, it is still necessary to satisfy the condition $g_2 \gg \Gamma$ in order to prevent the full dynamics from generating coherence between many-body eigenstates with large energy differences of order $g_2$.